SDenn12/eng122_python_tdd/README.md

 ### Attributes of TDD
-- Modular
+- Modular (broken down into smaller pieces)
-- Loosely coupled
+- Loosely coupled (pieces are not tightly bound together)
-- Cohesive
+- Cohesive (the pieces are closely related are physically close together)
-- Separation of Concerns
+- Separation of Concerns (each piece is focused on achieving one outcome)
-- Information Hiding
+- Information Hiding (deal with another part of the code without worrying about what is going on)

 ### How to use Pytest